Brookhaven, New York: Government and politics

-Patchogue was the town seat of Brookhaven until 1986, when it moved to Medford and then its current location near Bald Hill in Farmingville.
+Patchogue was the town seat of Brookhaven until 1986.
+The seat moved to Medford and then its current location near Bald Hill in Farmingville.

 Brookhaven is led by a town supervisor and a six-member town council, which are all four-year term elected positions.
 Council members have been elected by district since a referendum in 2002.

-Prior to 2002, the local Republican Party for the Town of Brookhaven nearly controlled the entirety of the town board for several decades, except for a four-year period in the mid-1970s when Democrats held a majority under Supervisor John Randolph.
+Before 2002, the local Republican Party for the Town of Brookhaven nearly controlled the entirety of the town board for several decades, except for four years in the mid-1970s when Democrats held a majority under Supervisor John Randolph.

 This one-party domination, and a series of scandals, led to a tarnished reputation of local politics and accorded the nickname "Crookhaven".

-After the referendum was passed In 2002, Steve Fiore-Rosenfield became the first Democrat to be elected since the 1970s in 2003.
+After the referendum was passed In 2002, Steve Fiore-Rosenfield became the first Democrat elected since the 1970s in 2003.

 In 2005, Brian X. Foley, a Democratic county legislator, won the town supervisor race.
 Constance Kepert and Carol Bissonette were also elected to the town board.
-With the re-election of Fiore-Rosenfield the Democrats gained control of the Brookhaven town board for the first time since the 1970s.
+With Fiore-Rosenfield's re-election, the Democrats gained control of the Brookhaven town board for the first time since the 1970s.

-In 2007, councilwoman Carol Bissonette chose not to pursue re-election, but to instead run for the open receiver of taxes seat.
-Her district, the sixth, was won by Republican Keith Romaine, returning the town to a 4-3 majority on the town board.
-The new majority opted to elect councilman Tim Mazzei as majority leader.
+In 2007, councilwoman Carol Bissonette chose not to pursue re-election but to instead run for the open receiver of taxes seat.
+Her district (the 6th) was won by Republican Keith Romaine, returning the town to a 4-3 majority on the town board.
+The new majority opted to elect Councilman Tim Mazzei as the majority leader.